eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 {{</mermaid>}}
 We can see that the nested `right -> right` property in the tree is counter-intuitive and we would like to remove one level of nesting from the tree.

-This can be done by reworking the grammar and adding an assigned action:
+This can be done by refactoring the grammar and adding an assigned action:
 ```
 Definition:
     'def' name=ID ':' expr=Addition ';';